Call us free on 0808 168 9540

 Guidance published by the Institute of Air Quality Management separates emissions from construction activities into a number of distinct source groups or phases, which include:

-There is also specific guidance for minerals works, which often use similar plant carrying out similar tasks to those associated with large construction earthworks.
+There is also specific guidance for minerals works, which often use similar plants carrying out similar tasks to those associated with large construction earthworks.

 Emissions from road traffic are the most significant reason for the declaration of Air Quality Management Areas (AQMAs) by local authorities across the UK.
 This is usually due to housing being located close to roads in many urban areas.

-For this reason, air quality strategy and management issues be a material consideration during the planning process.
-It is therefore often a requirement of the local planning authority that an air quality assessment should be undertaken for any development that proposes to either introduce sensitive receptors or to generate traffic to areas where air quality is a concern.
+For this reason, air quality strategy and management issues are a material consideration during the planning process.
+It is, therefore, often a requirement of the local planning authority that an air quality impact assessment should be undertaken for any development that proposes to either introduce sensitive receptors or generate traffic to areas where air quality is a concern.

-The most common monitoring and assessment methods we use include the following:
+The most common air quality monitoring and assessment methods we use include the following:

 Contact our team of air quality assessment consultants today to discuss your needs for your upcoming construction project.